-So, you’ve decided it’s time to sell your pharmacy.
 Take a few deep breaths and remember selling your pharmacy can be a stressful process and you need to be as prepared as possible going in.
 Missing one of the critical steps or small details could cost you and the buyer money and time.
-Today we are going to go over the ten basic steps in the selling process to give you an idea of what to expect.
+In this article we will cover the ten basic steps in the selling process to give you an idea of what to expect.
 By no means is this meant to be a comprehensive guide to selling a pharmacy.
-It would be impossible to address a complete list of the many details involved in selling a pharmacy in one article so we’ll just focus on an overview of what you can expect in the process to give you an idea of how long it might take, what you should prepare for and steps you can take now.
+It would be impossible to address a complete list of the many details involved in selling a pharmacy in one article so we’ll just focus on an overview of what you can expect in the process to give you the best idea of how long it might take, what you should prepare for and steps you can take now.

 Unless you have a buyer already, you will need to attract one.
 Careful preparation of the material used to market the pharmacy is essential.
 This initial material should answer the following: What are the positive highlights about the area and city in which your pharmacy is located?
 You need this to attract buyers from outside the local area.
 What makes your community a nice place to live and raise a family?
 What services do you not currently provide but that the new owner can add that could produce a new revenue stream, such as a vaccine program?
 The initial material should include just basic financial information since this is for general marketing.
 Do not give full financials or tax returns at this step.